 Baklava

-Anyone who’s tasted it knows why.
+Anyone who’s tasted this Middle Eastern dessert knows why.
 The flavors and textures are so unique and so delicious!

-If you haven’t had it before, it’s layers upon layers of butter brushed phyllo dough with cinnamon scented walnuts in the middle, and after you bake it, you pour a citrus honey syrup all over it for the phyllo to soak up.
+If you haven’t had it before, baklava is a dessert made with layers upon layers of butter brushed phyllo dough with cinnamon scented walnuts in the middle.
+After you bake it, you pour a citrus honey syrup all over it for each layered sheet of phyllo to soak up.

 Prepare the Spiced Nut Filling